FIVE MOST SURPRISING FINDS

 Lydia Polite made a decision when Robert was young that would shape the entire trajectory of his life — she deliberately exposed him to the harshest realities of slavery.

-At the age of twelve, Smalls was sent to Charleston, where he was hired out to work on the waterfront — a common practice that allowed enslaved people to work in urban trades while their masters collected their wages.
+When he turned twelve, Smalls was sent to Charleston, where he was hired out to work on the waterfront — a common practice that allowed enslaved people to work in urban trades while their masters collected their wages.
 On the docks of Charleston, Smalls learned to sail.

 By 1862, an enslaved wheelman had memorized the location of every Confederate mine in Charleston Harbor, every signal code, every checkpoint procedure, and every sentry rotation — intelligence worth more than the warship he stole.